delmaler/CroatiaWeatherBot/readme.md

 ## Features

 - Get current weather information for Croatia
+- Get weather forecast for your current location
 - Planned support for multiple weather APIs
 - Easy to configure and extend